-- a position description is submitted to our Position Management & Compensation Consultant in Campus HR via our HR Generalist.
+- a position description is submitted to our Position Management & Compensation Consultant in Campus HR via our college HR staff.

 - a salary range is developed for the position and shared with the college HR staff and manager of the position.
 The college pay philosophy is to have an employee at the median of the salary range within 3 – 5 years of direct experience in the position.

-- the college’s HR Generalist completes a thorough compensation analysis for the employee in question with input from the department, recommends a starting salary based on the above formula while ensuring the salary recommended is in alignment with current CEAS salaries.
-The analysis is submitted to the Director of HR for review and approval.
+- the college’s HR unit completes a thorough compensation analysis for the employee in question with input from the department, recommends a starting salary based on the above formula while ensuring the salary recommended is in alignment with current CEAS salaries.
+The analysis is submitted to the Senior Director of Engineering HR for review and approval.

-- the Director of HR reviews the compensation analysis for internal equity and ensures the salary is competitive in higher education.
+- the Senior Director of Engineering HR reviews the compensation analysis for internal equity and ensures the salary is competitive in higher education.
 The salary is approved.

-- the salary is communicated by the HR Generalist to the position manager.
+- the salary is communicated by the HR unit to the position manager.
 An offer is extended to the candidate.